GovReady/continuous-ato-kit/README.md

 #### Start the GovReady-Q Compliance Server

-##### Start the Docker container
+The **Compliance Server** is a Docker container running GovReady-Q. In this section we start the container, set up GovReady-Q, and begin a Compliance App.
+The Compliance App provides an API for storing build artifacts and generates a system security plan.

+##### Launch GovReady-Q

-Start the **Compliance Server**, which will be a Docker container running GovReady-Q. GovReady-Q provides a shell script to make it easy to start it in a Docker container.
+GovReady-Q provides a shell script to make it easy to start it in a Docker container.
 Get the shell script from the GovReady-Q Github repository and save it on the **Docker Host Machine**:

 	curl -s -o docker_container_run.sh https://raw.githubusercontent.com/GovReady/govready-q/master/deployment/docker/docker_container_run.sh
 	chmod +x docker_container_run.sh